All Episodes

 First off, within three seconds of truly occluding the carotids, the patient will pass out.

-That's why if you're skipping heartbeats, we get nervous if your heart rate drops below 20, because that means that you're going to start having syncope, which is fainting episodes.
+That's why if you're skipping heartbeats, we get nervous if your heart rate drops below 20 because that means that you're going to start having syncope, which is fainting episodes.

-But what I just don't understand is apparently he lost consciousness, which is a very dangerous phenomenon because the arteries inside, the neck could have been injured.
+But what I just don't understand is apparently he lost consciousness, which is a very dangerous phenomenon because the arteries inside the neck could have been injured.

-Uh he certainly could have been blocking the the uh the blood supply to the brain, even if he didn't destroy the artery, and you could be blocking the tracheaus with no air can move.
+He certainly could have been blocking the blood supply to the brain, even if it didn't destroy the artery.

 All of those scenarios.